Compute

 With VPC sharing, you can also use a VPC and subnet shared by another account.

-VPC owners can share the subnets in a VPC with one or multiple accounts through Resource Access Manager (RAM).
-This allows for more efficient use of network resources and reduces O&M costs.
+VPC owners can share the subnets in a VPC with one or multiple accounts through Resource Access Manager (RAM), which ensures cost efficiency of network resources.

-For more information about VPC subnet sharing, see VPC Sharing in the Virtual Private Cloud User Guide.
+For more information about VPC subnet sharing, see VPC Sharing in Virtual Private Cloud User Guide.

 If there are no VPCs available, the system allocates resources to you by default.